gexgd0419/EdgeWindowTabManagerBlock/README.md

 If you launch Edge by any other method, either through task bar, the Start menu, desktop icon, or by opening a link when Edge is the default browser, or by opening a file associated with Edge, this program will not work.

+To download the program, check the [Releases](https://github.com/gexgd0419/EdgeWindowTabManagerBlock/releases) section on the right.

 If anyone has some idea about how I can make the program work without manually starting the program every time I want to launch Edge, feel free to let me know.